Birdwatching Around Our Campsites

 Sandringham, Norfolk

-With an amber conservation status, nightjar are a real treat to see around our Sandringham Club Site.
-The golden pheasant is an introduced species to the UK with a relatively low number of breeding pairs which you may also be able to see around Norfolk, with sightings often around Wolferton.
-The males are a vivid mix of yellow, red and blue whilst the females are a brown/cream mix.
+With an amber conservation status, nightjars are a real treat to see around our Sandringham Club Site.
+The golden pheasant is an introduced species to the UK with a relatively low number of breeding pairs, which you may also be able to see around Norfolk, with sightings often occurring around Wolferton.
+The males are a vivid yellow, red and blue, mix whilst the females are a brown/cream mix.

-RSPB Snettisham is around a ten-minute drive from the site, with thousands of wading birds making use of the lagoons and marshes.
+RSPB Snettisham is around a ten-minute drive from Sandringham Club Site, with thousands of wading birds making use of the lagoons and marshes.
 If you’re camping at Sandringham from late summer onwards, Snettisham is well worth a visit to see the wading birds being forced to take flight as high tide covers the mudflats.

 Cheddar Mendip Heights, Somerset